Webhooks

 When creating a webhook, you can generate a signing secret.
 This secret is used to create a signature that is sent with each webhook payload, allowing you to verify that the request came from Bookmark Manager.

-The signature is included in the X-Webhook-Signature
+The signature is included in the X-Webhook-Signature header of the webhook request.

 It is calculated using HMAC-SHA256 with your webhook secret.